You can use Analytics to better understand your video and channel performance with key metrics and reports in YouTube Studio.

 - Popular channels: Your audience's viewing activity across other channels on YouTube.
 Data is based on your viewers across all devices in the past 28 days.

 - What your audience watches: Your audience's viewing activity outside of your channel.
 If there's enough data, you can filter by Videos, Shorts and Live.
 Data is based on your viewers across all devices in the past seven days.

 - Formats that your viewers watch on YouTube: Your audience's viewing activity across video, Short and live stream formats.
 Data is based on what viewers who have watched your channel multiple times in the last 28 days watch on other channels.

 - Top geographies: Your audience by geography.
 Data is based on IP address.

 - Top subtitle/CC languages: Your audience by subtitled language.
 Data is based on the use of subtitles/CC.

-*At the video level, you'll see reports for watch time from subscribers, top geographies, top subtitle/CC languages, and age and gender.
+Note: At the video level, you can find reports for watch time from subscribers, top geographies, top subtitle/CC languages and age and gender.

 - How much you're earning: How much your channel earned in the past six months, broken down by month.

 - How you make money: How you're making money with YouTube.
 Examples of revenue sources include watch page ads, Shorts Feed ads, memberships, Supers, connected shops and Shopping affiliates.
 YouTube Premium revenue will be shown under the watch page ads or Shorts Feed ads pages.

 - Video performance: How much your videos, Shorts and live streams earned for the time period.
 This report includes revenue per mille (RPM).